 It would be so much easier to dismiss The Guardian if it didn’t employ some excellent writers.
 Its television critics, for example, are usually more entertaining than the programmes they review.
 The reason I still buy the paper on Fridays is because the “music” part of the film and music supplement actually covers popular music […]

 Because I linked to Skuds fairly early on in his blogging career I forgot that I hadn’t put him on the blogroll.
 He’s there now.
 I’ve met Skuds.
-I wouldn’t say he’s hard, but he looks like a young Brian Dennehy with a buzz cut, his 14-year-old daughter has been photographed by two newspapers dressed in […]
+I wouldn’t say he’s hard, but he looks like a young Brian Dennehy with a buzz cut, his 14-year-old daughter has been photographed by two newspapers dressed […]

 Today’s featured Wikipedia article reveals that velociraptors were probably covered in feathers, stupider than cats, and the size of turkeys.
 Once again scientific accuracy ruins a fun night out at the cinema.